Frecce Tricolori: Birth of the Frecce Tricolori

-Towards the end of 1960 it was decided to end this shifting between the various flocks and to found a department whose specific purpose was to form the national aerobatic team, selecting the best pilots of the various departments.
+Towards the end of 1960, it was decided to end this shifting between the various flocks and to found a department whose specific purpose was to form the national aerobatic team, selecting the best pilots of the various departments.

 Major Mario Squarcina, leader of the Diavoli Rossi was thus commissioned by the General Staff of the Italian Air Force to establish the Pattuglia Acrobatica Nazionale (National Aerobatic Patrol) composed of pilots from all the Air Force departments.
 The 313th Aerobatic Training Group was founded on 1 March 1961 at the Rivolto Air Base.
 On the same day, 6 North American F-86 Sabers of the 4th Air Brigade took off from Grosseto to Rivolto.
 On 1 May 1961 the first official release of the Pattuglia Acrobatica Nazionale (P.A.N.) with the high program of 4 + 1 F86 Saber on the airport of Trento - Gardolo, on the occasion of the Air Show of the local Aero Club.
-Unfortunately, three days later, on May 3, there was an incident in flight, during which a pilot died.
+Three days later, on May 3, there was an incident in a flight, during which a pilot died.